Origins of La Roche-Guyon

 Petrol depot and 40 Russians in ST REMY de CHEVREUSE (10G1844286).

 Lee was born Raymond Couraud.
-He joined the French Foreign Legion at 18, falsifying his age to 22.
+He joined the French Foreign Legion at 18, falsifying his age as 22.
 Soon after training he took part in the Battles for Narvik.
 He returned to France and joined retreating French forces near Marseille in July 1940.
 He was captured, imprisoned, and then acquitted in December 1940 and released by the Vichy government.

 He became a smuggler of illegal goods and people.
 He met three American women in Marseille — a socialite, an art student, and a journalist.
 The three formed a volunteer group that, with Couraud's help, smuggled over 2,000 refugees out of occupied France, crossing the Pyrenees into Spain, or on board freighters to North Africa and the Americas.
 The people they saved included Otto Meyerhof, the 1922 winner of the Nobel Prize in Medicine; the writer and philosopher Hannah Arendt, who coined the phrase "the banality of evil" in her reporting on the 1961 trial of Adolf Eichmann; and the artist Marc Chagall.